kirjs/generator-shower/README.md

 ### Installing Yeoman?

-You'll need to have yeoman to use with the generator.
-It can be installed from npm:
+This generator required yeoman, it can be installed from npm:

 ```
 $ npm install -g yo